 USE UP — THE CONSUMER’S MANIFEST is a suggestion for a more aware use of products:

-- away from too much — towards higher quality
+- away from too much – towards less but better

 The goal is a process of real wanting, acquiring and utilising.
 Through a deeper, personally motivated identification, products with more utility value, meaning and durability should emerge.